Performance

 We have entered http4k into the prominent Tech Empower Framework Benchmarks project, which assesses frameworks over a series of realistic tests.

-For this benchmark, no customisation or performance tuning of the underlying servers was done - the default application HttpHandler was used which is then plugged into each custom backend, as below:
+For this benchmark, no customisation or performance tuning of the underlying servers is done - the default application HttpHandler is used which is then plugged into each custom backend, as below:

 fun main() {